SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetS3DestinationConfiguration.md

 ```

 ### -Key
-The key of the data set contents object.
+The key of the dataset contents object.
-Each object in an Amazon S3 bucket has a key that is its unique identifier within the bucket each object in a bucket has exactly one key.
+Each object in an S3 bucket has a key that is its unique identifier in the bucket.
+Each object in a bucket has exactly one key.
-To produce a unique key, you can use "!{iotanalytics:scheduledTime}" to insert the time of the scheduled SQL query run, or "!{iotanalytics:versioned} to insert a unique hash identifying the data set, for example: "/DataSet/!{iotanalytics:scheduledTime}/!{iotanalytics:versioned}.csv".
+To produce a unique key, you can use !{iotanalytics:scheduleTime} to insert the time of the scheduled SQL query run, or !{iotanalytics:versionId} to insert a unique hash identifying the dataset for example, /DataSet/!{iotanalytics:scheduleTime}/!{iotanalytics:versionId}.csv.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iotanalytics-dataset-s3destinationconfiguration.html#cfn-iotanalytics-dataset-s3destinationconfiguration-key
 PrimitiveType: String